austintheriot/wrend/wrend/README.md

   - Conway's Game of Life
   - Any iterative kernel-based rendering
 - Ray tracing
-P

 ## Todo

+- Make a clean wrapper around `Either` that functions as a callback abstraction (instead of implementing function utilities on `Either` itself)

+- Renderer technically calls stop animation and stop recording when its dropped, even its data lives on--delegate this to the drop implementations of its inner data?

 - Add custom TypeScript types:
   - Arrays
   - Maps

 - Make it more explicit when structs get cloned to convert them into a `JsValue`

-- Make a clean wrapper around `Either` that functions as a callback abstraction (instead of implementing function utilities on `Either` itself)

-- Add custom TypeScript types for *_create_context.rs callbacks

-- Make it possible access `RendererData` from the render callback in JavaScript

 - Implementing JavaScript API
   - Check that all structs implement `pub fn new()` where appropriate